 If you are curious just what is involved in a typical RC helicopter kit build, the video above is part one of a "how to series" showing how to build the frame section of a 600 ESP kit that I'm now selling.
 Part's two & three are also available in that above link if you wanted to see the entire process to get a really good idea of what is involved in putting a RC helicopter kit together right down to the tools that are used.

 Helicopters are potentially the most dangerous of all RC models "serious injury or death" seems to be the legal buzz phrase lately and it certainly is true with larger RC helicopters.
 Not building one correctly will add to that danger substantially.

 RC helicopters are not difficult to build, you just have to keep your wits about you and follow the instructions to the letter.
 None of this "I think this bolt goes here to hold the rotor blade on" and hope you are right.
-Finding out you were wrong as a razor sharp rotor blade flies off your helicopter at over 300 kph towards you or a spectator isn’t the kind of feed back you want to experience.
+Finding out you were wrong as a razor sharp rotor blade flies off your helicopter at over 300 kph towards you or a spectator isn’t the kind of confirmation feedback you want to experience - trust me!

 Well, have I just scared the *#@! out of you?
-Remember this hobby is not for everyone; if you really dislike anything mechanical, this hobby is probably not going to be your cup of tea.
+That certainly was not my intent, but did want to express that this hobby is not for everyone; if you really dislike anything mechanical or working on stuff, this hobby is probably not going to be your cup of tea.
 That is not to say you won’t enjoy flying an RC helicopter, but just like real helicopters, for every hour or so you are up in the air, there is required shop time to keep everything running 100%.